 # Working with the address book

-The TrueConf Group terminal supports working with an address book for convenient calling.
-It also supports dividing the list into groups and integration with TrueConf Server, TrueConf MCU, Email, and LDAP.
+The TrueConf Group terminal supports the use of an address book for easy calling.
+It allows for the division of the contact list into groups and a shared address space with TrueConf Server, TrueConf MCU, and H.350 LDAP.

 The address book can have multiple lists of users:

-Favorites – contacts added locally and marked with the
+Favorites – these are contacts added locally and marked with the corresponding

 Local contacts – the local list stored on the endpoint

-NDI – NDI streams available in the local network (the streams are searched for automatically when they are selected)
+NDI – NDI streams available on the local network are automatically discovered in the background;

-TrueConf MCU – the contacts imported when running the endpoint in integration with TrueConf MCU
+TrueConf MCU – contacts imported from TrueConf MCU during integration with it;

-LDAP – when integrating with the LDAP service;
+LDAP – with integration with the LDAP service;

 TrueConf Server – contacts from TrueConf Server when integrated with it;

-TrueConf Group – other TrueConf Group terminals available on the local network.
+TrueConf Group – other TrueConf Group endpoints available on the local network.
 When this option is selected, they are automatically searched.
-The terminal name is set by the administrator in the field.
+The endpoint name is set by the administrator in the field .

 # How to change the view and call a user

-Any list, except for TrueConf Group and NDI, can be general (default view) or grouped.
-To switch to the grouped view, click Groups below the search field.
-To switch back to the general list, click the same button.
-You can access contacts in any group by pressing the OK button.
+Any list can be shared (default view), and in addition, the tab supports grouping.
+To switch to group view, click Groups under the search field.
+To switch back to the shared list, click the same button.
+You can navigate to contacts in any group by pressing the OK button.

 on the remote control.
-If the list contains many users, start typing the name of the desired user at the top, and the list will automatically be filtered.
-When making a call, the port for each protocol is added automatically unless it was explicitly specified in the call line.
+If there are many users in the list, start typing the desired name at the top, and the list will automatically filter.
+When making a call, the port for each protocol is automatically added if it has not been explicitly specified in the dial string.

 # Edit the list